 Before installing a module or plugin, review it carefully.
 Avoid ones that do not have active support, ones that haven't been updated in several years, and ones that have never left alpha/beta status.
 It's usually better to tell a stakeholder that there's nothing available to provide a certain functionality than to offer up a module or plugin that isn't stable and risks introducing security holes.
 It's also far better to say no up front than to try something that stakeholders get used to, only to later discover a serious uncorrectable problem that necessitates removing the plugin/module.

 What's a Frankensite?
 It's a module/plugin based web application where so many extra components have been added to it that it's impossible to properly audit the functionality of the site.
 Upgrading these sites can either become impossible, or strokes of pure luck if a major update doesn't break several things at once.

 When any kind of complex functionality is required, look at abstracting that functionality out to a separate application that can run in parallel with the main application.
 For example, if you are running a Drupal site and your stakeholders want a nice photo album, don't load up the Drupal site with the half-dozen extra modules needed to make a barely functional internal photo album system.
 Instead, set up a copy of ZenPhoto, which is designed from the ground up to handle photo albums.
-Or, suggest the usage of an online system like Flickr or PhotoBucket.
+Or, suggest the usage of an hosted in-the-cloud system.
 Any of these options will keep your main website application from turning into an unmanageable Frankensite.

 (Setting up multiple applications may seem like more work at first glance, but it's far less work in the long run, as you'll be able to streamline the installation of updates, not to mention that you can update the secondary applications one at a time without having to bring down any others or the main application/site.)